deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 "Why d'you think I'm volunteering to go through a couple of years of hard training instead?"

 This got a full-fledged laugh, and Knight handed him his drink.
 "I appreciate that you're the only man with ANY experience of commanding the kind of operations this Regiment of yours will be conducting" he said "but are you absolutely SURE you're up to this, Powell?
 Those men are going to need somebody they can respect and follow without question, and that means you'll need to keep up with them in training.
-Physically speaking…"
+Physically speaking..."

 Powell raised a hand.
 "I'm not as young as I once was." he agreed.
 "But I'll either clear that training or die trying, you can bet your life savings on that one, sir."